GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 </p> -->

 The state when mutated emits a notification to its registered listeners.
 The emitted notification has a boolean flag to describe is status :
-  - `isIdle` : the state is first created and no notification is emitted yet.
+  - `isIdle` : the state was first created and no notification has been emitted yet.
   - `isWaiting`: the state is waiting for an async task to end.
   - `hasError`: the state mutation has ended with an error.
   - `hasData`: the state mutation has ended with valid data.